 Place your incubator in an area where the temperatures are between 70-80 F and remain stable throughout the day, for best results.
 Avoid areas where the sun will shine on the incubator, or drafts or a heat duct will blow on it.
 The most common incubators do not have an automatic thermostat that keeps the interior of the incubator at the proper temperature at all times.
 So fluctuating room temperature may reduce your hatch rates.
 Make sure your incubator is level and safe from pets and young children.

 Follow the manufacturer’s instructions for installing the thermostat or air circulation fan if necessary and this is your first time using the incubator.
 If appropriate to your model, place the plastic liner and wire floor in bottom of incubator and fill the humidity trough with water (check the instructions for directions).
 Plug incubator into a power strip with surge protection (plug into a secure outlet, where it won’t be pulled out or jostled), place a thermometer inside the incubator (or use an Incutherm Plus Hatch Monitor) and allow temperatures to stabilize.
 Adjust thermostat so that interior temperature is 99.5 degrees Fahrenheit for best results.
-Unless you have a pre-set thermostat, you may need to adjust the thermostat several times and check the temperatures over a day or two before adding eggs.
-It may difficult to adjust the temperature to exactly 99.5 F, but do your best to keep the temps between 98.5 and 100.5 F. When the temperatures have stabilized inside the incubator you are ready to add eggs!
+Unless you have a pre-set thermostat (shown above), you may need to adjust the thermostat several times and check the temperatures over a day or two before adding eggs.
+It may be difficult to adjust the temperature to exactly 99.5 F, but do your best to keep the temps between 98.5 and 100.5 F. When the temperatures have stabilized inside the incubator you are ready to add eggs!

 Selecting and Caring for Fertile Eggs

 - Normal size (no double yolks or small pullet eggs)

 - Normal shape (avoid wrinkled or misshapen eggs)

 To provide the best care for your hatching eggs: